Reflections during a four-month stay in South America

 together in Waorani.
 It was a special day.

-The little Cessna that flew us into the Waorani village
+The little Cessna 172 that flew us to visit the Waorani

 Along the way our guide pointed out some plants that the indigenous peoples use for medicine.